-Dr. Raj Nadella serves as Assistant Professor of New Testament at Columbia Theological Seminary in Decatur, Ga.
+Dr. Raj Nadella is the Samuel A. Cartledge associate professor of New Testament at Columbia Theological Seminary in Decatur, GA.
 His research and teaching interests include Mikhail Bakhtin and Biblical Studies and Postcolonial Readings of the New Testament, especially the parables of Jesus.
 His research focuses on New Testament perspectives on issues of economic justice and their ethical and theological implications for the church and society today.
 His first book, Dialogue Not Dogma: Many Voices in the Gospel of Luke was published in 2010.
-He is currently working on his second book that juxtaposes Matthew's response to the empire with Mark's response to the empire.
 Dr. Nadella is a member of the Presbyterian Church (USA).

 Posts By This Author

 RARELY DO YOU see powerful people advocate for the benefit of others outside their “own” political or economic group.
 There is a tendency on the part of the elite to leverage their privilege for their own benefit while disguising it as public good, as the concept of “elite capture” has exposed.
 And the state is often complicit in reinforcing policies and practices that concentrate resources into the hands of those who already have enough.
 In a 1962 sermon titled “A Knock at Midnight” (see Luke 11:5-6), Martin Luther King Jr. diagnosed the state of the nation and church saying, “It is midnight in the social order.”
 He urged the church to respond to the oppressed who “knock on the door,” even when it’s inconvenient.
 “How often has the church left [people] disappointed at midnight, while it slept quietly in a chamber of pious irrelevancy,” preached King.